microsoft/mona-saas/docs/README.md

 ## What is the subscription configuration page?

-Microsoft provides a link to your subscribers allowing them to manage their subscriptions.
-In practice, this link redirects the user to the landing page (that Mona exposes) with a token that resolves to a subscription that already exists.
-As SaaS provider, it's your responsibility to check for this condition and provide a subscription management experience.
-Mona always checks for this condition and, if the subscription already exists, the user is redirected to the _subscription configuration page_.
+Microsoft provides a link (through the various commercial marketplace web interfaces) to your subscribers allowing them to manage their subscription.
+In practice, this link redirects the user to your landing page (the same one Mona exposes to support new subscription purchases) with a token that resolves to an existing subscription.
+As the SaaS provider, it's your responsibility to check for this condition and, if needed, redirect the customer to a subscription management experience.
+To simplify things, Mona always checks for this condition and, if the subscription already exists, automatically redirects the user to the _subscription configuration page_.

-* Mona will automatically replace `{subscription-id}` with the applicable subscription ID on redirect.
+* Mona will automatically replace the URL token `{subscription-id}` with the applicable subscription ID on redirect.

 ## How can I test my Marketplace integration logic before going live with an offer?

-By default, Mona provides a set of test landing page and webhook endpoints that Mona administrators can use to test integration logic while bypassing the marketplace before going live with an offer.
+By default, Mona exposes a set of test landing page and webhook endpoints that Mona administrators can use to test integration logic without the need for an actual Microsoft commercial marketplace offer.

+> These endpoints can be disabled by [setting the `Deployment:IsTestModeEnabled` configuration setting to `false`](config-settings.md).

 You can find both test endpoints in the __Testing__ tab of the Mona admin center (`/admin`).

 The test landing page (`/test`) can only be accessed by Mona administrators.
-The test landing page behaves and looks just like the live landing page except for a warning banner across the top of the page.
-You can customize every property of the test subscription that Mona generates by using [these query string parameters](https://github.com/microsoft/mona-saas/blob/357aa09039f9c8c0dfd324cdd7903b3dbdef88c6/Mona.SaaS/Mona.SaaS.Web/Controllers/SubscriptionController.cs#L591).
+The test landing page behaves and looks just like the live landing page except for a warning banner across the top of the page indicating that you're running in test mode.
+You can customize the test subscription that Mona automatically generates of the test subscription by using [these query string parameters](https://github.com/microsoft/mona-saas/blob/357aa09039f9c8c0dfd324cdd7903b3dbdef88c6/Mona.SaaS/Mona.SaaS.Web/Controllers/SubscriptionController.cs#L591).

-You can use tools like cURL or Postman and the Mona test webhook endpoint (`/webhook/test`) to test [Marketplace webhook invocations](https://docs.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#implementing-a-webhook-on-the-saas-service) against subscriptions previously created through the test landing page (`/test`).
+You can use tools like cURL or Postman and the Mona test webhook endpoint (`/webhook/test`) to test [all Marketplace webhook invocations](https://docs.microsoft.com/azure/marketplace/partner-center-portal/pc-saas-fulfillment-api-v2#implementing-a-webhook-on-the-saas-service) against subscriptions previously created through the test landing page (`/test`).
 These test subscriptions automatically expire (you can no longer perform webhook operations against them) after 30 days of inactivity.
-Like the live webhook, the test webhook requires no authentication but operations succeed only for existing test subscriptions.
+Like the live webhook, the test webhook requires no authentication but operations succeed only when executed against existing test subscriptions.

 ## How do I debug Mona?